fbpx

 Notes

-• MAKE-AHEAD GREEN BEANS ALMONDINE: Get a head start on assembling this side dish by blanching the green beans the day before.
+• Make it in advance: Blanch the green beans the day before.
 After the ice-water bath, dry the veggies well.
 Transfer to an air-tight container lined with a paper towel and refrigerate.
-Mince shallots and garlic in advance.
+Mince shallots and garlic.
 Store in small zip-top bags and refrigerate.
-Early prep work will allow this dish to come together quickly!
+Early prep work allows this dish to be assembled later.

-• MORE TOPPING IDEAS FOR FRENCH GREEN BEANS: It’s easy to elevate this side dish with crunchy, flavorful toppings!
-Cook 4 pieces of thickly-sliced bacon until crisp.
+• More ways to top French green beans: Cook 4 pieces of thickly-sliced bacon until crisp.
 Crumble the bacon over the green beans.
 Toss to combine.
 For the holidays, switch things up with pomegranate arils and thinly-sliced mint.
 Or try a drizzle of tahini with toasted sesame seeds.
-Eating your veggies has never been more flavorful!

 • Prep Time: 10 Minutes